 Here are eight questions to help you think about retirement and take charge of your financial future:

 Do you work for an employer that offers a retirement plan?

 If your employer offers a retirement plan, join it as soon as you can and contribute as much as the plan allows.
 Most employers with a 401(k) plan match a fixed percentage of the employee's contribution.
 The most common match is 50 percent of the employee's contribution up to a maximum percentage of wages or salary (usually 6 percent).
-The majority of employers offer 50 percent or more.
+The majority of employers who provide matches offer 50 percent or more.
 That's like getting free money!
-While all job categories may not be included in your employer’s plan (those of part-time or temporary workers, for instance), your job may be one that is.
+While all job categories may not be included in your employer's plan (those of part-time or temporary workers, for instance), your job may be one that is.

 Remember, by saving early, you have time on your side.
 Your savings will grow and your earnings will compound over time.

 Have you worked at the job long enough to earn retirement benefits?

 Under some plans, such as a 401(k) or a traditional pension plan, you have to work for 5 years to become eligible to receive retirement benefits.
 Some workplaces have a shorter vesting period (vesting simply means that you have worked long enough to earn the right to benefits from a savings or pension plan).

 Too often employees, especially women, quit work, transfer to another job, or interrupt their work lives just short of the time required to become vested.
 Ask the personnel office, retirement plan administrator, or union representative about the vesting period and other details of your company's plan.

 Do you keep copies of the documents that define the provisions of your retirement plan?